Have you ever read a review so glowingly positive that it’s made you consider purchasing an item or booking a service?

-Positive reviews can encourage loyalty and advocacy of existing customers.
-By genuinely expressing their satisfaction with your services it will help to attract new customers.
+Positive reviews can encourage loyalty and advocacy among existing customers, and customers genuinely expressing their satisfaction with your services will help to attract new business.

 Overall, reviews can generate more customers and grow your bottom line.

-However, beware that some platforms such as Yelp and Google frown upon businesses incentivizing customers for leaving a review.
-Ensure that you read the policies of the platform and abide by their rules.
+However, beware that some platforms such as Yelp and Google frown upon businesses incentivizing customers to leave reviews.

-To prepare your service business to collect more reviews, include it as part of your company culture.
+To prepare your service business to get more reviews, make asking for reviews part of your company culture.

-Create a training program for employees on how to ask for reviews.
-Teach them best practices, to increase their rate of success.
+Start by creating a training program for employees on how to ask for reviews.
+Teach them best practices to increase their rates of success.

-The easier it is, the more likely your team members will ask.
-Simplify the process for collecting reviews and provide your team with the right tools and support.
+The easier it is to ask for reviews, the more likely your team members will do so.
+Simplify the process and provide your team with the right tools and support.

-Asking in person can be more effective than email because you can get a response immediately (it won’t get lost in their inbox and forgotten about).
+Asking in-person can be more effective than by email because you can get a response immediately (it won’t get lost in their inbox and forgotten about).

 Especially if your customer compliments your service, it can be an opportune time to follow up by asking for a review.

-Another approach to getting more customer reviews is to ask over email.
+Another way to get more reviews from customers is to ask over email.